YousufTheSWE/cen5064-project-habouh/README.md

 ## Project (approval paragraph — write this by Sun Aug 30)

-The system will implement a chatting application similar to Reddit, which will be called PostClient.
+The system will implement a chatting application, which will be called PostClient.
 I'll make this project by implementing a backend that allows for account creation and community creation, and a frontend that showcases posts on the involved communities for a user.
 I am making this because one of the main reasons users use the internet is to communicate with each other, and this will offer one more avenue of communication.

+Business Rules:
+- A user can be the owner of 10 communities at most.
+- A user can subscribe to 200 communities at most (subscription is an option that enables notifications on new posts)
+- A community needs exactly 1 owner at all time.
+- A user can either upvote once, downvote once, or not vote for any single post/comment.
+- A user can only be signed in on 3 devices at once.

+Core Features:
+- A person can make an account.
+- An account can make a community which they would own by default.
+- Accounts can create Posts under a community.
+- Accounts can post comments under a post or other comments.

 ## How to run